JoinColony/ColonyFrontEndLivingStandard/architecture/Decisions.md

 In the block ingestor, in the same place we handle all the other motion types, we listen for the decision action code (`0x12345678`), and fire our decision handler.
 Normally, a motion encodes an action to be performed on-chain; in this case, it does not, and so we use a fixed, custom code to communicate the fact we're dealing with a decision.

 Inside the Decision handler, all we do is add the decision id to the `ColonyAction` we're creating in the database.
 DynamoDB will automatically link the `ColonyAction` with its corresponding `ColonyDecision`.
-We also set the property `isDecision` on the `ColonyMotion` model to true.
+We also set the property `isDecision` on the `ColonyMotion` model to `true`.
 So in this case, the `ColonyAction` will have both `motionData` and `decisionData` fields.
 Like normal, `motionData` keeps track of the motion as it progresses through its lifecycle, and `decisionData` here points to the `ColonyDecision` created in the saga.

 ### UI